Sophia-Community/SophiApp/README.md

 ## SophiApp 2.0

 `SophiApp 2.0 | Daria` is in active development (no ETA, late 2023).
-You may follow the developmet commits [here](https://github.com/Sophia-Community/SophiApp/commits/dev-winappsdk).
+You may follow the development commits [here](https://github.com/Sophia-Community/SophiApp/commits/dev-winappsdk).
 Read [more](https://t.me/SophiaNews/1311).

 ## About SophiApp